prikhi/pencil/README.md

 ### Windows

-You'll need `wget` installed so you can pull the Windows XULRunner runtime and `nsis` to compile the installer.
+You'll need `curl` installed so you can pull the Windows XULRunner runtime and `nsis` to compile the installer.

 ```bash